Join the millions of drivers who have compared local prices to book.

 Our customer service team are always happy to help.
 If you want to speak to an expert mechanic about your Dacia today, call 0330 124 5662.

-Disc brake systems are comprised of two pads per wheel, which clamp down on the brake disc when the brake pedal is depressed.
-When the fluid becomes pressurised, it sends a plunger in the calliper forward, forcing the brake pads on either side of the brake disc to squeeze it, which results in the slowing and stopping of the car.
+Disc brake systems have two pads per wheel.
+These clamp down on the brake disc when the pedal is depressed.
+Pressurised brake fluid sends a plunger in the calliper forward, forcing the brake pads to squeeze either side of the brake disc.
+This slows your vehicle down.

 Lots of people want to take their car to a specialist garage for their make and model of car.
 Here atBook My Garage, you can find one from the comfort of your sofa and get the car service or repair you need for your vehicle.

 TheBook My Garage database features hundreds of garages in your area.
 If you have a garage in mind, you can find it here and visit their official BMG profile page.
 If you would simply like to find a specialist garage for your car brand, you can select the manufacturer then view specialist garages and find out more about each before getting a quote or making an appointment right there on their profile page.

 By using the UK’s leading garage comparison site you can...

 Pick your service, MOT or repair and compare the prices and reviews of garages in your area.